dmwit/maryodel/protocol/README.md

 #### old-state (S)

-    old-state <identifier>
+    old-state <integer>

 Landing state: unchanged

-The server rejected a `request-state` message with the given identifier because it requested the state for a frame in the past.
+The server rejected a `request-state` message for the given frame because that frame was in the past.

 #### pill (S)